 Most of us know that there are two types of diabetes, type 1 and type 2.
 There’s also the gestational one that occurs in pregnant women.
 However, researchers suggest that there might be another type, type 3.

-According to many studies in the past decade, Alzheimer’s disease might be considered a type 3 diabetes.
-But, why is that and how is this brain disorder connected with that blood sugar disease?
+According to many studies in the past decade, Alzheimer’s disease might be considered type 3 diabetes.
+But, why is that, and how is this brain disorder connected with that blood sugar disease?

 Here’s everything we’ve found about the link between these two conditions.